All Episodes

 We have steel mills right now that are raging.

-The steel industry is gone.
+The steel industry was gone.

-If I didn't put the tariffs on steel, because China was dumping massive amounts of steel in my first term, and I put tariffs on it.
+If I didn't put the tariffs on steel, because China was dumping massive amounts of steel in my first term, and I put tariffs on it, I saved the steel industry, but now it's going to thrive, maybe like never before.

-I mean, if you go back to U.S. Deal from 90 years ago, it's incredible as the number one company in the world for a long time.
+I mean, if you go back to U.S. Steel from 90 years ago, it's incredible.

 That's why we don't want to see it go to Japan.

-And we love Japan, but we you know, U.S. Steel is a very special company.
+And we love Japan, but we, you know, U.S. Steel is a very special company.

 We don't want it to go to Japan or any other place.

-So we're working with them, and you know, I don't know if they need any money now.
+And, you know, I don't know if they need any money now.

-I I'll be honest with you.
+I'll be honest with you, they hit gold.

-Joining us to uh discuss this is Selena Zito, who is the national political reporter for the Washington Examiner, and she has been spending a great deal of time going out among the great people in the Commonwealth of Pennsylvania.
+And she has been spending a great deal of time going out among the great people in the Commonwealth of Pennsylvania.

 When you think of Pennsylvania, you think of the steel industry.